sacylkowski/E-commerce/README.md

   This application creates an e-commerce back end for an internet retail company's website.
 There is are seeds with test data so you are able to see how different API routes work.
 You can GET from the categories, products, or tags as well as POST, PUT, and DELETE.

   ## Installation
-  To install required dependecies, use: npm install
+  To install required dependecies, use:
+  `npm install`

   ## Usage
-  To run the app, you need to log into mysql, and source db/schema.sql.
+  To run the app, you need to log into mysql, and `source db/schema.sql`
   Then quit to return back to your command line.
+  Run:
-Run npm run seed to seed the examples, and then npm start to start the application.
-Use a program like Insomnia or Postman to test your routes using http://localhost:3001/api/___.
+  `npm run seed` to seed the examples, and then
+  `npm start` to start the application.
+Use a program like Insomnia or Postman to test your routes.

   <img src="Example-picture.png" alt="image of program running" width="1206" />

-  <a href="https://drive.google.com/file/d/15FGJm1cbebhtEXRqaTf_wuaV7OmfjJ5I/view">Here is a video demo.</a>
+  <a href="https://drive.google.com/file/d/1xoHfxlejex-40hUeYTduu2u8yXumaq4i/view">Here is a video demo.</a>

  ## Built With